graphlit/agent-harness-lab/README.md

 ## Deploy To Vercel

 Use the deploy button above to clone this repo into your Vercel account.
 Vercel will prompt for Graphlit variables and model provider API key fields before the first deployment.
+Creating a Graphlit account for the lab does not require a credit card, and new accounts include 100 free credits.
 Configure at least one provider key to run the app.

 ## How It Works